Does chai tea have caffeine?

 Is chai tea caffeinated in most tea brands?
 With numerous chai tea bags, concentrates, and powder mixes in the US market, the consumer often needs clarification on which brand offers the right amount of caffeine in chai.
 The thing is, different brands such as Tazo, Lipton, Pukka original chai tea, Pirana, Stash, Tetley, Teavana, Oregon, Nerada, Twinings Caribou, Arkadia, Dutch Bros offer some amount of caffeine in their chai teas.
 Let’s see how much each of them contains.

-Chai Tea and Pregnancy
+Stash Chai Tea Latte40

 FAQ: Does Chai Tea have caffeine?